cuerti/xibalba/README.md

 ### Invite me a beer

-Last, but not least, if you like this project and find it usefull you can buy me a beer
+Last, but not least, if you like this project and find it useful you can buy me a beer

 * __BitCoin__: _12toiKBQG8NukypFSd5qKvWCp1rtoPqyur_
 * __LiteCoin__: _LXtAKuXqCKWD6AWnGqZ6iw7HduqCgsXMhR_